natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 except that her effective druid level for this ability is equal to her druid level – 2.
 She cannot use wild shape to adopt a plant form.
-At 10th level, the cave druid can assume the form of a Small or Medium ooze as if using *[beast shape
+At 10th level, the cave druid can assume the form of a Small or Medium ooze as if using *[Beast Shape
 III]*, and at 12th level
-that of a Tiny or Large ooze as if using *[beast shape IV]*(treating the ooze as if it were a magical beast without a natural armor bonus).
+that of a Tiny or Large ooze as if using *[Beast Shape IV]*(treating the ooze as if it were a magical beast without a natural armor bonus).
 When in ooze form, the cave druid has no discernible anatomy and is immune to poison,